 Luc P. Beaudoin’s Home Page at SFU

-- Adjunct Professor in the Faculty of Education.
+- Adjunct Professor of Cognitive Science

 ( In the Private Sector:

 - President of CogZest: Publications and training related to cognitive science.

 - President of CogSci Apps Corp.: Software applications of cognitive science.

 Most of my writing, however, is internal to the organizations for which I work (and have worked), mainly in the form of functional specifications.
 Much of my writing and thinking is technical (software requirements, software design, and theoretical AI.

 I strive rigorously to develop theories and new applications of knowledge; and them.
 I also write for a general readership.

 I like to address problems in broad cognitive science that involve the interplay of diverse mental mechanisms.
 I explain what I mean by “broad” cognitive science in my book, Cognitive Productivity — basically: that involve cognition, affect, conation and ancillary information processing.
 (This is an attempt to broaden cognitive science, for it do more than pay lip service to affect and conation.
 That has been a theme of my R&D since my Ph.D. thesis, which was a model of breadth.
 I’ve also worked in an affective science lab.)
 I have argued that cognition and affect are neither separate, nor merely intertwined, but blended.
 (See also Pessoa’s (The Cognitive Emotional Brain).)